jhubbardsf/aws-sso-refresh/README.md

 2. Check the logs: `aws-sso-refresh logs`
 3. Run manually to test: `aws-sso-refresh`

-### Browser doesn't auto-approve
+### Browser keeps opening

+If the browser opens frequently for re-authentication, it means the underlying Identity Center session has expired and the refresh token can no longer silently refresh.
+This typically happens when:

+- The session duration in AWS Identity Center is set to a short period (e.g., 1 hour)
+- You've been away from your computer for longer than the session duration
-Your Identity Center session may have expired.
-You'll need to manually approve in the browser once, then subsequent refreshes should be automatic.
+- The Identity Center administrator has revoked your session

+After re-authenticating in the browser once, subsequent refreshes should be silent again until the session duration expires.

+**Note:** The session duration is configured by your AWS administrator in Identity Center settings (typically 8-12 hours by default, up to 7 days).

 ## License